vaimee/my2sec/README.md

 - open project tasks (left side of the screen)<br>
   View current tasks and spent time
 - control panel (top-right side of the screen)<br>
-  Start/stop tracking evnts, upload events, explore events
+  Start/stop tracking events, upload events, explore events
 - bug report button (top of the screen)<br>
   Send a bug report to the administrator